QuantumWizard888/CaboCha-Ubuntu-18-04-LTS-Installation-Guide/README.md

 sudo ldconfig
 ```
 ## 5. CaboCha
-6. In this step you are ready to compile and install CaboCha.
+6. In this step you are ready to compile and install **CaboCha**.
 Download the latest version here:
 https://drive.google.com/drive/folders/0B4y35FiV1wh7cGRCUUJHVTNJRnM
 7. Go to the directory with the archive and execute:
 ```